-In summary, short-term adverse impacts to protected wildlife, major game species, and other wildlife species would be expected from Alternative 2 due to the seismic survey techniques and design, Modification Protocols, and technologies proposed.
+In summary, short-term adverse impacts to protected wildlife and other wildlife resources would be expected from Alternative 2 due to the seismic survey techniques and design, Modification Protocols, and technologies proposed.
 In addition, elements of the seismic survey could have beneficial effects on protected wildlife species through extensive new data acquisition, collection, and sharing with agency personnel.